 Siri liked the idea that for taking the right decision it is often necessary to collect information and organise it.
-Numeric data is a collection of numbers gathered to give some information.

 Information either in the form of numbers or words, which helps us to take decisions is called data.
 In the above example, the price of the mobile phones, the presence or absence of a camera in cell phone, the presence and absence of FM in cellphones etc., is all data.
 In our daily life we come across several situations where we collect information to take decisions.